 In the riveting laboratory scene when the monster is brought to life, Dr. Frankenstein shouts, “Look!
 It’s alive.”
 Today, computer programmers can have similar moments when they develop chatbots.
 Chatbots are one of the most common AI-based applications.
 They are designed to sound and type like human beings and continuously learn and develop through AI and ML.

-To make the latest technologies and applications available for the terminal industry, INFORM recently released a chatbot add-on for their maritime and inland terminal solutions.
-It receives both voice and text-based queries from a broad range of input sources, recognizes the request, searches for the answer, and sends the answer back as a text response in real-time.
+To make the latest technologies and applications available to the terminal industry, INFORM recently released a chatbot add-on for their maritime and inland terminal solutions.
+It receives both voice and text-based queries from a broad range of input sources, recognizes the request, searches for the answer, and sends the answer back as a text response in real time.

 The chatbot quickly allows a status check of KPIs, containers, and/or equipment without calling anyone.
 Management, with no previous training in the system, can ask the software directly to quickly access KPI data on the fly in a manner that is convenient to them.

-Two hundred years later, we find our-selves at a prologue to a new Frankenstein story.
+Two hundred years later, we find ourselves in a prologue to a new Frankenstein story.
 What are the lessons learned?

-Technology moves ahead, but so does the human mind and our attitude towards technology.
-A senior operations manager from the baby boomer generation might have a different opinion on the usefulness of chatbots compared to a millennial management trainee.
-Also, a seas-oned straddle carrier driver will be more hesitant to accept decisions and work orders from an AI system than a digital native who is about to start a career in our business.
+Technology moves ahead, but so does the human mind and our attitude toward technology.
+A senior operations manager from the Baby Boomer generation might have a different opinion on the usefulness of chatbots compared to a millennial management trainee.
+Also, a seasoned straddle carrier driver will be more hesitant to accept decisions and work orders from an AI system than a digital native who is about to start a career in our business.

 By 2025, millennials will make up 75% of the global workforce.
-They have grown up with very fast communication capabilities and high-tech is woven into all aspects and areas of their life.
+They have grown up with very fast communication capabilities and high tech is woven into all aspects and areas of their lives.
 What’s more, the generation born after 2010 – the “AI natives” – will only know a world with artificial technology.

 How we manage this human transition is going to define our industry.
-At this point, there are more questions than answers, such as: How do we best utilize highly skilled staff who are in traditional roles?
-How do you prepare these staff for the future and how will their roles will change?
-If we retrain them, who bares the financial and social costs of retraining them?
-How do we attract a young, millennial aged workforce that have the new skills we’ll need in the future?
+At this point, there are more questions than answers, such as, how do we best utilize highly skilled staff who are in traditional roles?
+How do you prepare these staff for the future and how will their roles change?
+If we retrain them, who bears the financial and social costs of retraining them?
+How do we attract a young, millennial-aged workforce that has the new skills we’ll need in the future?

-To position ourselves for the future, it is the role of all stakeholders in the port industry to take a degree of re-sponsibility.
-The question isn’t whether AI is coming or not, but rather, whether as an industry, we will be well prepared or caught off-guard when we realize that AI is here – or, as Mary Shelley wrote in Frankenstein, “Nothing is so painful to the human mind as a great and sudden change.”
+To position ourselves for the future, it is the role of all stakeholders in the port industry to take a degree of responsibility.
+The question isn’t whether AI is coming or not, but whether as an industry we will be well prepared or caught off guard when we realize that AI is here – or, as Mary Shelley wrote in Frankenstein, “Nothing is so painful to the human mind as a great and sudden change.”